Oil and the Environment

 Once potential oil reserves have been located, exploratory drilling begins, followed by production drilling if sufficient quantities of oil are present.
 Drilling through the seabed produces rock cuttings that become mixed with oil and drilling chemicals.
 Regulations governing the oil industry allow companies to dump drill cuttings into the ocean provided the oil content does not account for more than 15 per cent of the cuttings' weight.

 Besides introducing oil and other chemicals into the seawater, drill cuttings may smother or interfere with life on the ocean floor.
-Scientists have expressed concerns that the habitual dumping of cuttings into the ocean may have a more negative effect on marine life than is currently known, especially if the cumulative impacts of the province's three oilfields – Hibernia, White Rose, and Terra Nova – are taken into account.
+Scientists have expressed concerns that the habitual dumping of cuttings into the ocean may have a more negative effect on marine life than is currently known, especially if the cumulative impacts of the province's four oilfields – Hibernia, White Rose, Terra Nova, and Hebron – are taken into account.

 Shuttle tankers ship the crude oil to land.
 Much of the oil produced on the Grand Banks is stored at a transshipment facility at Whiffen Head, Placentia Bay, until ocean-going tankers take it elsewhere to be refined.
 Oil spills are a major environmental concern associated with the shipping of oil, but of course can occur during any stage in the production process.